-Screening plants cannot not only increase the privacy in your garden, they can make your garden appear larger.
+Screening plants cannot not only increase the privacy in your garden, they can make your small garden appear larger.
 Obscuring the fence or border with screening plants or climbers will help to fix the “closed in” look that bare fences will give you.
 If you are landscaping for a swimming pool then the use of screening plants will be provide privacy for your pool area.

 This landscape design in the leafy souther suburbs of Melbourne featured court yard paving with sandstone pavers.
 These pavers run very close to the fence to make the best of the small space.